 As your business grows and generates consistent cash flows, so does the need to invest your capital increases.
-You probably have reasonable cash reserves, and you feel confident that some of your business money can and should be put to work elsewhere.
-You maybe want use it towards financial markets (perhaps, for diversification?).
+You probably have reasonable cash reserves and feel confident that some of your business money can and should be put to work elsewhere.
+You maybe want to invest it in the financial markets (perhaps, for diversification?).
 You’re looking for options with flexibility since you want to be able to withdraw your capital at any time and use the funds for any project that comes up or for any unexpected expense.

 This article will give you some options to consider for your business brokerage account.
-Our selection criteria involved reputation, security, fees, products and markets covered, customer support and others!
+Our selection criteria involved reputation, security, fees, products, markets covered, customer support, and others!
 Let’s go right into it!

 What is a Business Brokerage Account?

-A brokerage account is an investment account that gives you access to various financial products available such as stocks, ETFs, bonds, futures, crypto and more!
+A brokerage account is an investment account that gives you access to various financial products such as stocks, ETFs, bonds, futures, crypto, and more!
 The word “Business” only indicates that the entity opening the account is some kind of business structure (Corporation, LLC, Partnership,…).

-Some of the reasons why people choose to invest through their company include: taxes (investing through a corporate legal entity can help reduce or mitigate taxes), diversification, and protection/limited liability.
+Some reasons people choose to invest through their company include taxes (investing through a corporate legal entity can help reduce or mitigate taxes), diversification, and protection/limited liability.

 Best Business Brokerage Accounts